 Application to the New York String Orchestra Seminar is a two-step process:

-Twenty-four violinists, ten violists, eight cellists, five bassists, two flutists, two oboists, two clarinetists, two bassoonists, two horn players, two trumpet players, and one timpanist will be invited to the 2014 New York String Orchestra Seminar.
+Twenty-four violinists, ten violists, eight cellists, five bassists, two flutists, two oboists, two clarinetists, two bassoonists, four horn players, two trumpet players, and one timpanist will be invited to the 2017 New York String Orchestra Seminar.

-There is no fee to apply or attend.
+There is no fee for those accepted to the program.
 Every accepted student receives free tuition, housing, meals, and local transportation (total value more than $3,750).
 Participants pay only their travel costs to and from New York City.

-Note: All accepted students must stay at the housing provided by the New York String Orchestra Seminar, and must be present for all rehearsals, sectionals, and chamber music sessions beginning at 9:00a.m. - 10:00 p.m.
-Friday, December 19 - Sunday, December 28, 2014.
-December 25th is the only full day off from the program.
+Note: All accepted students must stay in the housing provided by the New York String Orchestra Seminar and must be present for all rehearsals, sectionals, and chamber music sessions, 9:00 a.m.-11:00 p.m.
+Tuesday, December 19, through Thursday, December 28, 2017.
+December 25 is the only full day off from the program.
+No exceptions can be made.

-The live audition period is October 27 - November 9.
-All applicants will be notified by email by November 14 of the live audition result.
+Live auditions will take place between October 24 and November 5.
+All applicants will be notified by email of the live audition result by November 13.

 Remember, the live audition repertoire is different from the recorded audition repertoire.
 We strongly recommend that you begin preparing your live audition as soon as you have submitted your application and recorded audition.